On this page

 Recycle your fluorescent lights to:

-Fluorescent lights can be disposed of for free at any of the 30 permanent drop-off sites across Victoria.
-Typically located at council depots and transfer stations, these sites are accessible all year round and are open to all Victorians wherever they live.
+You can dispose of fluorescent lights for free at council depots and transfer stations.
+These sites are accessible all year round and are open to all Victorians wherever they live.

 Only unbroken fluorescent lights should be dropped off at recycling points.